ScottyBeam/rest-api-docs/nft_teleports_populate_approves_get.md

 # Populate teleport approves

-Get only necessary teleport approve transactions data.
+Get transaction data that is necessary to make teleport transactions.
 Transactions are executed on a source chain.
 Returns `[]`, if no approve required.